 Path one - adjusting the dials of the regular housing market

 We’re currently encouraging governments to:

 Restrict harmful demand — by tracking and restricting global capital flows into local real estate, eliminating hidden ownership, penalizing excessive speculation and "flipping," cracking down on fraud, taxing empty homes, restricting and regulating short-term rentals, and channeling private investment (foreign and domestic) into building more suitable supply.

-Rebalance housing and income taxes — dialling up taxes on housing wealth windfalls and dialling down taxes on local income — to help restrict harmful demand and encourage suitable supply, and to address inequalities created by the out of control housing market.
+Rebalance housing and income taxes — dialing up taxes on housing wealth windfalls and dialing down taxes on local income — to help restrict harmful demand and encourage suitable supply, and to address inequalities created by the out of control housing market.

-Path two - scaling up the sheltered market
+Path two - scaling up the permanently affordable market